Skip to Main Content

 But these lots are rarely the best choice.
 Even for bad credit auto loans, buy-here, pay-here loans often carry high rates, stacked fees and even the requirement to equip your car with a GPS unit for easy repossession.
 Instead, check out online lenders that cater to bad-credit buyers, such as Caribou or Autopay.

-You’ll get a more affordable monthly payment with a longer term.
-The tradeoff is steeper borrowing costs over the life of the loan.
+You’ll get a more affordable monthly payment with a longer-term auto loan, but the tradeoff is steeper borrowing costs over the life of the loan than a shorter-term one.
 Some lenders also charge higher rates for an extended repayment period since the risk of default is higher.

 Be sure to run the numbers before applying for a bad credit auto loan to ensure the benefits outweigh the costs.
 You may also want to consider leasing a car with bad credit, although it may be more difficult to qualify.